Khushi119/CMOS_iNVERTER_SCHEMATIC_DESIGN/README.md

     Setup → Stimuli, Enable configuration, define input signals, and click OK or Apply.<br>

 - 4.4 Select Analysis Type<br>
-Choose Transient Analysis for switching behavior, Choose DC Analysis for voltage transfer characteristics.
+Choose Transient Analysis for switching behavior, Choose DC Analysis for voltage transfer characteristics.<br>
+- 4.5 Select signlas to plot: select a node for current and net for voltage<br>
+    - Outputs -> To Be Plotted -> Select on Schematic